 What Does OCD Feel Like?

 Symptoms of OCD can be split into two categories: obsessions and compulsions.
-Obsessions consist of the repetitive and intrusive thoughts that induce feelings of anxiety, while compulsions are the repetitive behaviors that occur in response to that anxiety.
+Obsessions consist of repetitive and intrusive thoughts that induce feelings of anxiety.
+Compulsions are the repetitive behaviors that occur in response to that anxiety.
 Some of the symptoms of OCD can include:

-- Intense fear of germs or contamination leads to excessive and repetitive cleaning.
+- Intense fear of germs or contamination that leads to excessive and repetitive cleaning.

 - Thoughts about sex, religion, or harm that the person knows are wrong and doesn’t necessarily want but can’t stop thinking about.